Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 Later changes will be tagged with corresponding timestamp.

-- 2020/10/13: Modify Weapon Clause and Heal Clause.
+- 2020/10/13: Modify Grinding Clause, Weapon Clause and Heal Clause.
 - 2020/10/4: Add Obstacle Clause, and expand class clause.
 - 2020/9/30: Supplement some minor rules.
 - 2020/9/27: Heal and consumable quotas are combined.